-Name of country: Dates report covers (reporting period): Report completed by: Date submitted: The size of our program: Fulltime NFP Nurses Part time NFP Nurses Fulltime NFP Supervisors Part time NFP Supervisors Full time NFP Mediators/Family Partnership Workers (FPW Part time NFP Mediators/Family Partnership Workers (FPW Total V) (if applicable) We have teams (supervisor-led grou Average Supervisor to NFP nurse ratio (include Me Current number of implementing agencies/sites determined.
-Number of new sites over the reporting period.
-Number of new teams over the reporting period.
-Number of sites that have decommissioned NFP over the successes/challenges with delivery of NFP through ver the reporting period Description of our national/ implementation / leader ship team capacity and functions License holder name: Role and Organisation: Description of our National implementing capacity an 1.
+Name of country: Dates report covers (reporting period): Report completed by: Date submitted: The size of our program: Number Fulltime NFP Nurses Part time NEP Nurses Fulltime NFP Supervisors Part time NFP Supervisors Full time NFP Mediators/Family Partnership Workers (FPW () (if applicable) Part time NFP Mediators/Family Partnership Workers (FPV V) (if applicable Total We haveteams (supervisor-led groups of NFP Nurses) Average Supervisor to NFP nurse ratio (include Mediator/FPW positions if you have them): Current number of implementing agencies/sites delivering NFP: Number of new sites over the reporting period Number of new teams over the reporting period Number of sites that have decommissioned NFP over er the reporting period Successes/challenges with delivery of NFP through our implementing agencies/sites: Description of our national/implementation / leaders hip team capacity and functions License holder name: Role and Organisation: Description of our National implementing capacity and 1.
 Clinical Leadership: d roles: 2.
 Data analysis, reporting and evaluation: 3.
+Service development/site support: 3.
 Service development/site support: